brimdata/zed/docs/data-model/zed.md

 ### 2.1 Record

-A record is comprised of an ordered set of zero or more named values called "fields".
+A record comprises an ordered set of zero or more named values called "fields".
 The field names must be unique in a given record and the order of the fields is significant, e.g., type `{a:string,b:string}` is a distinct from type `{b:string,a:string}`.